usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/standards-guidance.md

   mobility disabilities, there is no need to build crew quarters and common use areas serving those crew quarters to meet the 2004 ADAAG.
-In addition, the commenter argued that applying the transient lodging standards would impose significant costs and create living space that is less usable for most emergency response personnel.</p>
+In addition, the commenter argued that applying the transient lodging standards would impose significant costs and create living space that is less usable for most emergency response personnel.

-<p>The ADA does not exempt spaces because of a belief or policy
-  that excludes persons with disabilities from certain work.
+The ADA does not exempt spaces because of a belief or policy that excludes persons with disabilities from certain work.
 However, the Department believes that crew quarters that are used exclusively as a residence by emergency response personnel and the kitchens and